 Reports are interactive ways to define, visualize and segment metrics in real-time.
 Once saved, a report lives on a Board.

 - Insights: Insights lets you visualize a metric (count, sum, average of properties...) of your events or users, optionally filtered or segmented based on their properties.
 Learn more.

 - Funnels: A funnel lets you measure user conversion across a series of events.
 Learn more.

 - Flows: Flows identifies the most frequent paths taken by users from or to any event.
 Use Flows to understand how your users sequentially perform events in your product, and analyze drop-offs or unsuccessful behavior.
 Learn more.

 - Retention: Retention measures how different cohorts of users stay engaged over time.
 Learn more.

 - Users: Users shows you a list of your users, optionally filtered down to some segment with a shared property or behavior.
 Learn more.

-A dashboard is a collection of reports.
-A dashboard can have a filter applied.
+A Board is a collection of reports, text, and images or videos.
+A Board can have a filter applied.
 In that case, the filter is applied to all of its constituent reports.

 All saved reports live on at least one Board, and we've made it easy to determine which Board.
 At the top left of any saved report, breadcrumbs display the Board to which the copy of the report you're viewing is saved.